Clifford Jordan

-Clifford Laconia Jordan (September 2, 1931 – March 27, 1993) was an American jazz tenor saxophone player.
-While in Chicago, he performed with Max Roach, Sonny Stitt, and some rhythm and blues groups.
-He moved to New York City in 1957, after which he recorded three albums for Blue Note.
-He recorded with Horace Silver, J.J.
+Clifford Laconia Jordan (September 2, 1931 – March 27, 1993) was an American jazz tenor saxophone player and composer.
+Originally from Chicago, Jordan later moved to New York City, where he recorded extensively in addition to touring across both Europe and Africa.
+He recorded and performed with Art Farmer, Horace Silver, Max Roach, J.J.
 Johnson, and Kenny Dorham, among others.
-He was part of the Charles Mingus Sextet, with Eric Dolphy, during its 1964 European tour.

-Jordan toured Africa with Randy Weston, and performed in Paris while living in Belgium.
-In later years, he led his own groups, performed with Cedar Walton's quartet Eastern Rebellion, and led a big band.
+In later years, performed with Cedar Walton's quartet Eastern Rebellion, and led his own groups, including a big band.